Officials scour mountainous area of Montana for ex-US soldier suspected of killing 4 in bar shooting

 “This is a small tight-knit community that has been harmed by the heinous actions of one individual who does not represent what this community or Montanans stand for,” Johnson said.

 Anaconda, about 25 miles (40 kilometers) northwest of Butte, is hemmed in by mountains.
-The town of about 9,000 people, was founded by copper barons who profited off nearby mines in the late 1800s.
-A smelter stack that’s no longer operational looms over the valley.
+The town of about 9,000 people was founded by copper barons who profited off nearby mines in the late 1800s.
+A smelter stack that is no longer operational looms over the valley.

 Brown lived next door to The Owl Bar, said owner David Gwerder, who wasn't there during the shooting Friday morning.
 Gwerder told The Associated Press that the bartender and three patrons were killed and didn't think anyone else was inside.
 He also said he wasn't aware of any conflicts between Brown and any of the victims.